 - Lobbying key legislators by phone, letter, and in person;

-- Identifying and supporting coalition members and allies;
+- Identifying, aligning with, and supporting coalition members and allies;

 - Writing and publishing media, including letters to the editor, op-eds, and press releases;